🌡️ Loading weather...

 De-icing salt causes extensive damage to Brookline's urban forest through root zone contamination, foliar spray injury, and soil structure degradation.
 Brookline Parks and Recreation Department manages approximately thousands of street trees requiring protection from winter maintenance chemical damage.

-Brookline Parks and Recreation Department
+Brookline Parks and Open Space Division

 333 Washington Street, Brookline, MA 02445

-Phone: (617) 730-2069
+Phone: (617) 730-2088

-Official Website: Brookline Parks and Recreation
+Official Website: Brookline Parks and Open Space Division

 Visible Salt Injury Symptoms: